 Yes.
 The agency reviews its personnel resources on an ongoing basis to meet its program objectives, including FOIA.
-FOIA responsibilities are assigned to full-time FOIA staff, as well as to other staff on an as-needed basis to meet variations in the FOIA workload.
-During the reporting period and as part of its overall workforce planning efforts, the agency successfully recruited and is in the process of hiring additional FOIA professionals in light of retirements and other departures.
+FOIA responsibilities are assigned to full-time FOIA staff, as well as to other staff, on an as-needed basis to meet variations in the FOIA workload.
+During the reporting period and as part of its overall workforce planning efforts, the agency successfully recruited professionals to its FOIA staff from both internal and external sources.
+Additionally, the agency is actively recruiting additional FOIA professionals in light of retirements and other departures.